Dream Team Preparation for Schools

 ‘To win, you have to believe you can do it’.

-have read this out, explain to the students the reason why you want them
+Explain to the students the reason why you want them

 involved in Leadership Week and what you hope they will get from the Dream Team